Center for Multicultural Education and Programming

 The Office of Student Activities (OSA) provides comprehensive programs, activities and services that enhance the student experience, support student organizations, encourage active citizenship, develop student leaders and create community.

-SCPS captures the interests of those starting a new career, advancing an existing one, or exploring the arts and culture, with non-degree courses, adult education, and undergraduate degrees for adults.
+SPS captures the interests of those starting a new career, advancing an existing one, or exploring the arts and culture, with non-degree courses, adult education, and undergraduate degrees for adults.

 It can be a struggle trying to be a parent and a student at the same time, and the Student Resource Center provides resources that may be helpful as you balance both of these roles, including the Childcare Subsidy and Referral Program and the Students with Children Club.

-The Writing Center is a place where any NYU student can get help with his or her writing.
+The Writing Center is a place where any NYU student can get help with their writing.
 The Writing Center is a part of NYU's Expository Writing Program in the College of Arts and Science.
 It is a place where one-on-one teaching and learning occur, as students work closely with professional consultants at every stage of the writing process and on any piece of writing except for exams.